ISO 9001:2015 Certification Process: Expert Insights

 Step 5: Certification

-ISO 9001 certification is awarded by an independent and accredited registrar following a successful certification audit.
-This step encompasses selecting the registrar, preparing for the two-stage certification audit, and undertaking activities related to marketing and sustaining your certification.
+This step includes selecting the registrar, preparing for the two-stage certification audit, and engaging in activities related to marketing and sustaining your certification.

 Contents